gregstanley/gregstanley.github.io/_posts/2025-01-30-Starting-again.md

 layout: post
 title: Time for a rebuild
 published: true
-categories: software
+categories: software jekyll
-tags: jekyll
+tags:
 ---

-My GitHub page site has been somewhat neglected of late - high time for a rebuild.
+This poor site has been somewhat neglected of late - high time for a rebuild.

 <!--more-->

-I want to make use of more Jekyll features.
+I want to make use of more [Jekyll](https://jekyllrb.com) features and do more to classify the things I'm posting.
+Better get started...